-To take the guessing game out of surface preparation, ICRI created the Concrete Surface Profile Chips, also known as ICRI CSP chips.
-These are a set of rubber plaques numbered 1 through 10 that show properly prepared concrete ranging from almost smooth to extremely rough.
+To take the guessing game out of surface preparation, ICRI created the Concrete Surface Profile Chips.
+This are also known as ICRI CSP chips.
+These are a set of rubber plaques that have the numbers 1 through 10.
+They show properly prepared concrete, ranging from almost smooth to extremely rough.

-The chips, along with the accompanying booklet, establish a third-party guideline for what properly prepared concrete should look like, how to achieve the desired level of surface preparation, and which profile is best for a particular overlay or coating system.
-The chips and guide, which sell for $122 to ICRI members and $244 for nonmembers, have become a standard reference for manufacturers of most systems.
+The chips, along with the accompanying booklet, establish a third-party guideline for what properly prepared concrete should look like.
+It also establishes how to achieve the desired level of surface preparation.
+Additionally, it provides a guide for which profile is best for a particular overlay or coating system.
+The chips and guide have become a standard reference for manufacturers of most systems.
+They sell for $122 to ICRI members and $244 for nonmembers,

-Overlays can present a daunting challenge to many contractors because of a perceived liability or risk of failure that they present.
-But there are many installers that regularly use these materials with a very low failure rate largely because they understand how all these pieces come together.
+Overlays can present a daunting challenge to many contractors.
+This is because of a perceived liability or risk of failure that they present.
+But there are many installers that regularly use these materials with a very low failure rate.
+This is largely because they understand how all these pieces come together.

-Successful overlaid surfaces aren’t works of art that require an extraordinary talent to execute but they do require a high degree of technical discipline.
-While there is a basic outline to getting the best results, the key is identifying the project-specific variables and tailoring specific solutions to achieve the principles discussed here.
+Successful overlaid surfaces aren’t works of art that require an extraordinary talent to execute.
+However, they do require a high degree of technical discipline.
+There is a basic outline to getting the best results.
+But. the key is identifying the project-specific variables and tailoring specific solutions to achieve the principles discussed here.
 Even high-performance, ultra-modified materials can’t replace the careful consideration and attention to detail required for proper surface preparation.